In what ways is a romantic relationship like a business?

 But in addition to an emotional bond, a long term committed relationship is also a business-like bond.
 The problem is, most couples don’t think of themselves as running a business-like organization.
 It’s not very romantic.

 And like a business, a couple relationship can fail when its members don’t meet regularly.
-Most clinical couples I work with don’t schedule or have:
+Most clinical couples I work with don’t schedule:

 - Hang out meetings just for fun